 The identified optimal model fits (lognormal) distributions to each cell in the development array and also projects lognormal distributions for each cell in the future, conditional on certain explicit assumptions.
 These assumptions are related to the historical experience and can be amended by the user.

 A PTF based model (equivalently a stochastic method) is identified (built) either manually (in minutes) using diagnostics, discriminatory statistics and optimization algorithms.
-Alternatively, there is a warp speed modelling Wizard.
+Alternatively, there is a warp speed modeling Wizard.

 Here is an example of a model discussed in the paper "Best Estimates for Reserves".
-Each model in the PTF modelling framework is described by four graphs (pictures).
+Each model in the PTF modeling framework is described by four graphs (pictures).